bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 # How to run a fair pay review process

-So you're an EM for the first time, and you've got to figure out how to run a pay review process.
+So you're an engineering manager for the first time, and you've got to figure out how to run a pay review process.
 This is easy to screw up and, if you do, you will make lots of people unhappy.
 I want to show you the simplest, most defensible, way to allocate pay rises to staff.
 I need a cool name, so I'm going to call it The STEVE Protocol.

 <!-- more -->